hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 and experimentation, but NOT recommended for production usage.

 To use the HTTP API, you first need to get the public IP address of one of the Consul Servers.
 You can find Consul servers by using AWS tags.
-If you're running the [consul-cluster example](/examples/consul-cluster), you the [get-consul-server-ip.sh script](/examples/consul-cluster/get-consul-server-ip.sh) will do the tag lookup for you automatically (note, you must have the [AWS CLI](https://aws.amazon.com/cli/) and [jq](https://stedolan.github.io/jq/) installed):
+If you're running the [consul-cluster example](/examples/consul-cluster), the [get-consul-server-ip.sh script](/examples/consul-cluster/get-consul-server-ip.sh) will do the tag lookup for you automatically (note, you must have the [AWS CLI](https://aws.amazon.com/cli/) and [jq](https://stedolan.github.io/jq/) installed):